farukalpay/TextEncryptionWithLinearAlgebra/README.md

 ## How to implement this Library

-Download the repository and copy the library your local project folder then include `MatrixEncryptor.h`.
+Clone the repository and copy the library your local project folder then include `MatrixEncryptor.h`.
 After that you need to implement [Eigen](https://gitlab.com/libeigen/eigen) to your project.
 From the given link, only the folder Eigen is required.
 After putting it to your project folder, from your Project's Property Pages, `C/C++ -> General -> Additional Include Directories` add Eigen folder's path.

 ## Explanation of the Algorithm